Quantum field theory for classical fields

 The phases of $\psi$ are important for the evolution and for expectation values.
 These central properties for quantum mechanics are not realized in the Koopman-von Neumann approach.
-Since eq.~\eqref{eq:C1} is a linear equation the superposition principle for solution holds.
+Since eq.~\eqref{eq:C1} is a linear equation the superposition principle for solutions holds.
+With Probabilities quadratic in $\psi$ the interference effects of quantum mechanics emerge naturally.

-We will establish that the expectation values of all observables which are functions of the fluctuating field $\varphi(\vec{x})$, or the associated "momentum type" observable $\hat p (\vec{x}) = -i \partial/\partial \varphi (\vec{x})$, are precisely the ones of an associated quantum field theory.
-For this purpose we construct a functional integral such that the expectation values obey
+We will establish that the expectation values of all observables which are functions of the fluctuating field $\varphi(\vec{x})$, or the associated "momentum type" observable $\hat \eta (\vec{x}) = -i \partial/\partial \varphi (\vec{x})$, are precisely the ones of an associated quantum field theory.
+For this purpose one constructs a functional integral such that the expectation values obey

 Here $\int \mathcal{D}\varphi$ integrates over fields $\varphi (t, \vec{x})$ at all $t$.
 The Minkowski action $S_M$ is real and $\exp (iS_M)$ is complex, as characteristic for a quantum field theory,